-Human Resources Office (HRO) implements hiring locally for many important reasons.
+Human Resources Office (HRO) hires locally for many important reasons.
 Among these are: 1.
 Ties to the island.
 Individuals are more likely to stay longer serving with the College which equates to sustainability of employment.
 Data and comparison with other local institutions show that nonlocal hires are less likely to stay.
 2. Government of Guam law requires to hire locally before recruiting from off-island.
 3. There is higher cost involved in hiring from off-island so this is done only if there is critical shortage or urgent need for personnel in specialized fields.

-Through TracDat, the institution determines the different kinds of support needed by its diverse personnel.
-Guam Community College provides a variety of accessible and effective programs and services such as the GCC Wellness Program, GCC Worksite Wellness Program, Education benefits under the Employee services providing tuition benefit program for employees' spouse and dependents, Tuition Benefit program and Health insurance benefits FY2017 Health Insurance Brochures among others.
+Guam Community College provides a variety of accessible and effective programs and services such as the GCC Wellness Program, education benefits for employees provides tuition benefit program for employees' spouse and dependents, Tuition Benefit program and Health insurance benefits FY2017 Health Insurance Brochures among others.
+Professional development is offered through the Staff and Administrator Professional Development Program and the Professional Development Review Committee (see Standard 3.A.14.)